camrandev/flask-warbler/README.md

 # Warbler - Fullstack Twitter clone
 Warbler is a Twitter clone.
 It is currently built as a multi-page application using server-side rendering with Jinja.
+The main goal of this project was to get comfortable with writing a backend in flask, with a focus on writing tests for certain portions of the code.

 View the deployed site [here](https://warbler-6zbi.onrender.com/), deployed with Render and Surge